Improving the compromise between accuracy, interpretability and personalization of rule-based machine learning in medical problems: METHODS

 \begin{enumerate} \item IF x1 $>$ 0.5, THEN y1 (ELSE y2). \item IF x1 $\leq$ 0.5 AND x2 = false, THEN y2 (ELSE y1). \item IF x1 $\leq$ 0.5 AND x2 = true, THEN y1 (ELSE y2). \end{enumerate}

-We take advantage of the random forest ability to generate a large group of decision trees, and then get a set of decision rules as aforementioned.
-For interpretability issues, it is not enough to have decision rules, they must be also easy to understand, which implies those rules should be short.
-Therefore, in this study we set to 3 the maximum depth of each DT, i.e. the condition part of each rule is composed of at most 3 elements (two AND connections).
+We take advantage of the random forest ability to generate a large group of DTs, and then get a set of decision rules as aforementioned.
+For interpretability issues, it is not enough to have decision rules, they must also be easy to understand, which implies those rules should be short.
+Therefore, in this study, we set to 3 the maximum depth of each DT, i.e. the condition part of each rule is composed of at most 3 elements (two AND connections).